parneetbaidwan/University-Notes/index.md

 - Algorithm: A sequence of steps that accomplish a specific task
     - Finite set of steps, depends on data that we get
     - Always solves the problem
+- They aren't specific to a language like Python
+- When solving problems, algorthms are written before the code is written

+### Operations
+- Function calls: trig functions, square root, floor, ceiling, logs
+- Math module:
+    - Import math
+    - To use a function, give name and the information needed
+    - Store the result in a variable or use an expression
+- Math Operators:
+    - math.sin, math.tan, math.cos, math.asin...(radians)
+    - math.degrees, math.radians (to convert)
+    - math.sqrt
+    - math.exp, math.log, math.log10
+    - math.pi
+- Non-math Operators
+    - abs() - calculate the absolute value of a numerical value
+    - round() - round a numerical value (to a certain number of decimal points)
+- String Operations
+    - '+' - concatenation (adding strings together)
+    - '*' repition
+    - len(x) - gives length of string

+### Strings
+- Store zero or more characters
+- Can be assigned to variables and used in expressions
+- Define using single or double quotes(' ', " ")
+    - eg) myStr = 'COMPSCI 1026B'

+### Types
+- Strings and numeric values (ints, floats) are different types
+- One variable can hold different types over its lifetime
+- Some operations only work for some types

+### Extracting information from strings
+- Can extract a character from a string
+- Use square brackets after the string name and provide position
+- Position begins at zero, not one

+### String Tools
+- myStr.upper() - uppercase version of myStr
+- myStr.lower() - lowercase version of myStr
+- myStr.replace(oldText, newText) -  create a new version with the replacements

+### Special Characters
+- \n - newline character
+- \t - tab character
+- \'' or \' - quote characters
+- \\ - backslash character

+### User Input
+- input()
+    - Function returns the input the user types
+    - Can specify a prompt (string) as a parameter to the function
+    - Typically, store user input in a variable
+        - use float() to convert to float
+        - use int() to convert to integer

+### Formatting
+`print('I want to show you', var1, 'and', var2)`